DouglasJost/djost-aspnetcore-webapi-app/README.md

 * Created the following MusicCollection database stored procedures and respective migrations.

-  Db Proc: GetBandByBandName,           Migration: AddGetBandByBandNameStoredProcedure

-  Db Proc: GetBandMembershipByBandId,   Migration: AddGetBandMembershipByBandIdStoredProcedure

-  Db Proc: GetAlbumsByBandId,           Migration: AddGetAlbumsByBandIdStoredProcedure

-  Db Proc: GetSongListByAlbumId,        Migration: AddGetSongListByAlbumIdStoredProcedure
+  Db Proc: GetBandByBandName,           Migration: AddGetBandByBandNameStoredProcedure Db Proc: GetBandMembershipByBandId,   Migration: AddGetBandMembershipByBandIdStoredProcedure Db Proc: GetAlbumsByBandId,           Migration: AddGetAlbumsByBandIdStoredProcedure Db Proc: GetSongListByAlbumId,        Migration: AddGetSongListByAlbumIdStoredProcedure

 * Added MusicCollection controller, service and repository classes and endpoints to retrieve "Band by Band Name", "Band Membership by BandId", "Albums by BandId", and "Song List by AlbumId".

+* Refactored how DbContext is created.
+Added builder.Services.AddDbContextFactory<T> to Program.cs.
+And, parent service now calls "await using (var dbContext = await _dbContextFactory.CreateDbContextAsync())" to get a DbContext.
+See comments in MusicCollectionDbContext.cs for more information on how a parent service should create and manage it's DbContext.